sergeiown/Node.js_git_update/README.md

 # Node.js Updater

-The Node.js Updater is a **win64** command-line tool that checks the installed version of Node.js and compares it with the latest available version.
-If the installed version is not up to date, the program offers an option to update Node.js. 😈
+Node.js Updater is a win64 command-line tool that checks the installed version of Node.js and compares it with the latest available version. **The user is prompted to update Node.js if desired.** 😈

-***Note: This tool does not use NVM (Node Version Manager). 👻***

 ## Dependencies